-I have a confession to make, however: I sometimes share tweets on Twitter from sources I trust unconditionally.
-For example, because the headline already speaks for itself.
-And because I know that my community can categorize the content.
-Then I rely on feedback from my contacts.
-You learn something new every day and "take care of each other".
+However, I have to confess one thing: I sometimes share tweets on Twitter from sources I trust unconditionally, for example because the headline speaks for itself.
+And because I know that my community can classify the content.
+Then I sometimes rely on feedback from my contacts.
+You learn something new every day and "look out for each other".

 Content curation can be a great way to expand your reach and build your reputation as an expert - if you put in the effort.
 At the same time, working with external sources and statements expands your knowledge and broadens your horizons.